 Later, Morton walks into New Gotham High long after the school day has ended as it turns out that the guy he followed was a janitor.
 Claude reveals that he’s after him, to which the befuddled custodian named Carl says that he didn’t do anything to upset him.
 However, Morton tells him that it’s actually “about what you are”.
 It turns out that the janitor is a metahuman and is capable of projecting flames as he creates a fireball and throws it in defense.
 However, Morton dodged it as he suddenly forms his own fireball and incinerates Carl.

-We then cut to the next day as Helena arrives at No Man’s Land Collectibles where she’s met upon by a shop owner named Gibson Kafka (played by Rob Benedict).
+Meanwhile, Helena arrives at No Man’s Land Collectibles where she’s met upon by a shop owner named Gibson Kafka (played by Rob Benedict).
 From there, he activates a secret switch connected to a Shakespeare bust (in a nod to the 1966 Batman TV Show).
 It turns out that he has a secret hangout for metahumans underneath his store as the bartender named Frosty preps drinks for them.
 Gibson then chats with Helena about how it’s been a long time since they last saw each other, during which he displays his ability to have an abnormally precise memory of various details.
 From there, Kyle informs him about the metahuman thief who was slayed by someone with the same powers that he had.
 Kafka admits that he hasn’t heard of anything like this before since it’s near impossible for two metahumans with similar abilities to ever come across each other.
 Without anything to go on, Helena begins to take her leave.
-Gibson then asks her if his club’s metahuman-only policy makes her uneasy being here, to which she says that she’s half-meta and half human before telling him to keep his eye peeled for any unusual event.
+Gibson then asks her if his club’s metahuman-only policy makes her uneasy being here, to which she says that she’s half-meta and half-human before telling him to keep his eye peeled for any unusual event.
 Afterwards, he successfully offers her to stay for one more round.

 Over at New Gotham High, it’s Dinah’s lunch period and already she’s having a rough time fitting in, due to it stemming from her awkward introduction to her science classmates.
 As such, she places her food down on a empty table and simply walks out.
 Later, Helena is finally about to leave when she’s suddenly approached by Redmond who admits to skipping out on school.
 She then explains that she found the shop in the yellow pages before getting into the underground club due to someone else already exiting through the secret passage.
 Dinah then says that she ditched school due to feeling like the other students will just awkwardly stare at her and not even bother to chat.
 Kyle tells her that it’s mainly because she’s the new kid, to which Redmond says that she doesn’t see the point of attending since she wants to become a superhero.
 Helena then tells her that it’s still possible to go get an education and have a normal life while still becoming a hero, since simply being a metahuman “isn’t all that it’s cracked up to be”.